saurabhmathur1234-nagarro/RetailStoreData/README.md

 ## generate test report
 ```
-For generatting the test report we have run the command
+For generatting the test report we have to run the command
 mvn clean install
 and we will get test report file for the following path
 /RetailStoreDiscounts/RetailStoreData/target/jacoco-ut/index.html